strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 When it comes to managing monorepos, barrel files are quite important.
 A barrel file is a `index.ts` file that lives in the `src` directory of every Nx lib and is meant to expose logic to the rest of the workspace.

-The barrel file will only export javascript modules from inside of the Nx lib, and **only the ones that need to be exported**.
-It's the public interface of a lib towards the rest of the workspace.
+This file is really important when you understand one of the big potential risks of organizing code in monorepos - overexposure of implementation details.

+With code being located right next to each other, it can be easy to import code with deeply nested relative paths and include things that the original author of the code never intended to be used outside of their specific context.

+The Nx lib's `index.ts` file allows each lib to define its effective public API - only symbols which are explicitly exported from this file should be eligible for consumption in other parts of the workspace.

 Let's say that we have a `@strongbrew/users` lib which exposes a `UserService`...
 This is what the barrel file from  `@strongbrew/users` might look like.